-where the mean, amplitude and offset have been chosen to match historical averages in Fredericton (NB, Canada).
-We denote the end times of the consumer for the time series xi(t) by te,i* (emergence time) and of the resource by tb,i* (budburst time).
+We use Eq.
+3 and 4 to quantify the changes in mismatch for our two scenarios.
 When future temperatures differ from historical expectation by a constant (∆x), we apply Eq.
-3 to each species (Re is for the insect, and Rb is for the tree).
-The resulting mismatch changes according to
+3 to each species (Re is for the insect, and Rb is for the tree) and find